yildizanil/frontiers_yildizetal/README.md

 ## License

-`frontiers_yildizetal` was created by Anil Yildiz.
+`frontiers_yildizetal` was created by [Anil Yildiz](https://www.anilyildiz.info).
 It is licensed under the terms of the GNU General Public License v3.0 license.
+The paper is published under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 ## Credits